 - The Form Rule Settings will open.
 Give the rule a Name that will indicate what the rule is accomplishing (e.g., Initial Calendar Question).
 The Operator may be left to and because you will only have one condition for this rule.
 But, it is possible to have multiple conditions and even nested conditions as part of a rule.

-- Now, you need to select your Target Type by selecting Add Custom Attribute and clicking the Edit Targets to select the event custom attribute using the discrete list of calendar choices.
+- Now, you need to select your Target Type by selecting Add Custom Attribute and clicking the Edit Targets to select the event custom attribute using the discrete list of food vendor choices.

 - Save your new rule to apply it to your event forms.